-When migrating from Voyager to Alma, you may want to identify those BIB records that have an OCLC number in 035 subfield 9 but have no 035 subfield a.
+When migrating from Voyager to Alma, you may want to identify and review those BIB records that have an OCLC number in 035 subfield 9 but have no 035 subfield a.

 These queries, which you can run using Voyager Prepackaged Access Reports, find BIB records that lack a control number in 035 subfield a, but that also have an OCLC control number in 035 subfield 9.

 Additional information: In migrations between integrated library systems, record control number data may have been migrated from either the 001 or the 035$a into an 035$9 field.
 Staff can review records that have an OCLC number in the 035$9, and that have no other control number.
 Determine if the OCLC number in 035$9 is still valid in OCLC by searching WorldCat.
 If the number is valid, you can change the subfield value from $9 to $a.
 If the OCLC number is no longer valid, then change the subfield value from $9 to $z.

 The main query may contain several lines of 035 data in a long text field, if the record includes multiple 035s.
 Adjust the row height of the results in Access or in Excel to see all 035 data.

 Subquery: Save this subquery with the name "Bibs_with_no_035a_subq", but don't run it.